ANIRUDDHASsixt/cashcard/README.md

     cd cashcard
     ```

-2. **Dependencies**: Ensure you have Java JDK, Maven, and Spring Boot installed on your system.
+2. **Dependencies**: Ensure you have Java JDK, Gradle, and Spring Boot installed on your system.

 3. **Database Setup**: The app utilizes a database to store cash card information.
 You can configure the database settings in the `application.properties` file.

-4. **Build and Run**: Use Maven to build and run the application.
+4. **Build and Run**: Use Gradle to build and run the application.

     ```bash
-    mvn spring-boot:run
+    ./gradlew clean build
     ```

 5. **Access the App**: Once the app is running, you can access it through your web browser at `http://localhost:8080`.